stefunk/stefunk.github.io/_posts/2015-01-29-isormophic-javascript-blog-react-nodejs.markdown

 > JavaScript applications which run both client-side and server-side.

 The app is rendered in an "old-school way" by the server and from that point it begins acting like a SPA.
-If you're javascript is turned off, you can navigate the website like a static one for sure with less cool features, but at least you've got some SEO content!
+If javascript is turned off, you can navigate the website like a static one, for sure with less cool features, but at least you've got some SEO content!
 And not a white page.

 For understand better read this two articles: